 The whole process of picking a platform, hiring a designer, and setting up hosting for your website can be really exhausting.
-For most people, it’s like trying to communicate when you don’t speak the language.
+For most people, it’s like trying to communicate when you don’t speak the language (but that’s a bad example considering that you can acquire Translation Services Singapore from anywhere).
 You can be totally spent before you ever even get to the design process.
 Lots of people want to DIY their site.
 Maybe, you feel really comfortable with tech, want to have control of the process, or maybe you just need a site on a budget.
 I am going to break down the process, translate the web speak, and give you tips on building a great site, DIY style.

 Website Set Up

 Hosting – This is the company that stores the files your designer makes files.
-Siteground, Blue Host, and GoDaddy are companies that provide hosting.
+Knownhost, Blue Host, and GoDaddy are companies that provide WordPress hosting.

 Domains – Your domain name is your (company name).com.
 So it’s your website address.
 Some companies just provide domains like namecheap.com but you can also get your domain name from most hosting companies.

 Then you have to pick a platform like WordPress, Squarespace, or Shopify.

 WordPress – Use this platform if you need lots of customization in your design or functions like membership sites, e-commerce (selling items online) or a blog.
 If you want to maintain your site yourself but have zero comfort when it comes to tech, this is not the platform for you.

 Design – WordPress sites can be custom built or use a pre-designed theme.